 Videos, Interviews and Podcasts

-De-transitioning documentary.
-In what is billed as “the most controversial Spotlight story this year”, which aired on 3 September, Australian channel 7News spoke to parents, doctors, and detransitioners and asked the question: “Is a generation being brainwashed?”
+De-transitioning documentary. (link to full version) In what is billed as “the most controversial Spotlight story this year”, which aired on 3 September, Australian channel 7News spoke to parents, doctors, and detransitioners and asked the question: “Is a generation being brainwashed?”

 In this interview with Peter Boghossian, Helen Joyce discusses how trans identification is a culture-bound syndrome— created by one culture and not present in another.
 She also explained why parents who have transed their kids will be the ones who must keep fighting until their dying breath to destroy the recognition of the two sexes as legal categories, otherwise they must admit thay have done something terrible to their own children.